Building a pool for summer's pleasures and community

 Plumbing and Electrical Work (2-3 weeks)

-Shotcrete or Gunite Application (1-2 weeks)
+Application of Shotcrete or Gunite (1-2 weeks)

-Tile and Coping Installation (2-4 weeks)
+Installation of Tile and Coping (2-4 weeks)

-Pool Deck and Surroundings Construction (3-6 weeks)
+Building the Pool Deck and Surroundings (3-6 weeks)

-Filling and Start-up (1-2 weeks)
+Filling and Startup (1-2 weeks)

-Post-construction Phase
+Post-Construction Phase

 Final Inspections

-Landscaping and Final Touches
+Landscaping and Final Details

 Pool Orientation and Maintenance Training